 - Difficulty moving: Once the ligament has been torn, you probably won’t be able to move your knee fully without some difficulty.
 Just because you can walk doesn’t mean that there isn’t some serious damage that needs treatment.
 Remember that stress and sudden movement are what often cause the ACL tear in the first place: this is what makes it a common incident for athletes, when running and kicking is frequent.

 - Swelling: Keep watching the joint and notice if swelling is making movement more difficult.
 This swelling can begin very shortly after the tear and continue during the gradual healing process.
 It could also come with pain and tenderness, making the area around the ACL particularly sensitive.

 What should you do?
 One answer to an ACL tear can be chiropractic care.
 Your Bronston chiropractor offers expert and affordable sports medicine services, whatever your sport.
 We’ll help you get back in motion fast with drug-free, non-invasive care.
-Contact us, call 608.781.2225, or click to request an appointment at Bronston Chiropractic Clinics in Onalaska and La Crosse.
+Contact us or call 608.781.2225 to make an appointment at Bronston Chiropractic Clinics in Onalaska and La Crosse.